enfinity® Paraxanthine

 Frequently asked questions about enfinity® Paraxanthine

-enfinity® Paraxanthine is studied for supports cognitive performance, helps sustain attention under load, may support post-exercise cognition.
+enfinity Paraxanthine is researched primarily for Cognitive and Energy.
 Acute trials of 100-200 mg paraxanthine have reported improvements in reaction time, attention, and short-term memory in healthy adults compared with placebo, supporting use as a focus and mental-energy ingredient.

-Reported potential side effects may include: Generally well tolerated in trials at 50-200 mg; mild headache or jitteriness possible at higher doses.
+For most healthy adults, enfinity Paraxanthine is well tolerated at studied doses.
+Reported effects can include: Generally well tolerated in trials at 50-200 mg; mild headache or jitteriness possible at higher doses.
 May cause GI upset, especially on an empty stomach.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications. enfinity Paraxanthine is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Theoretical additive effects with caffeine and other stimulants — combine cautiously.
+Possible interactions include: Theoretical additive effects with caffeine and other stimulants — combine cautiously.
 CYP1A2 inhibitors and inducers may modify paraxanthine pharmacokinetics.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(3 citations)